Venu-Koka-Dev/python-reference/strings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # VIII.
 String Methods
+ - String methods to manipulate and analyze string objects
  - Methods are special functions called on a member/object/instance of a Class/Type
  - (API) Application Programming Interface
- - HTTP/ HTTP(s)

  1. str.lower()	                    : Converts all characters to lowercase [Original value is untouched]
  2. str.upper()	                    : Converts all characters to uppercase [Original value is untouched]
  3. str.title()	                    : Converts the first character of each word to uppercase [Original value is untouched]
  4. str.strip()	                    : Removes leading and trailing whitespaces [Original value is untouched]
  5. str.replace(old, new)            : Replaces all occurrences of old with new
  6. str.split(delim)	                : Splits the string into a list using delim as a delimiter
  7. str.join(iterable)	            : Joins elements of iterable with the string as a separator
-8. str.find(sub)	     : Returns the lowest index of sub in the string (or -1 if not found)
+ 8. str.find(sub[, start[, end]])    : Returns the lowest index where the substring is found, or -1 if not found.
  9. str.isdigit()	                : Returns True if all characters are digits
 10. str.isalpha()	                : Returns True if all characters are alphabetic
+11. str.capitalize()                : Returns a copy of the string with the first character capitalized and the rest lowercased
+12. str.casefold()                  : Returns a case-folded version of the string (similar to lowercase but more aggressive)
+13. center(width[, fillchar])

+Centers the string within the specified width using a fill character (default is space). count(sub[, start[, end]])

+Counts the occurrences of a substring in the string. encode(encoding='utf-8', errors='strict')

+Returns an encoded version of the string. endswith(suffix[, start[, end]])

+Returns True if the string ends with the specified suffix. expandtabs(tabsize=8)

+Replaces tabs (\t) with spaces, using the given tab size.

+format(*args, **kwargs)

+Formats the string using placeholders. format_map(mapping)

+Similar to format(), but uses a mapping object. index(sub[, start[, end]])

+Returns the lowest index where the substring is found.
+Raises ValueError if not found. isalnum()

+Returns True if all characters are alphanumeric.

+isascii()

+Returns True if all characters are ASCII. isdecimal()

+Returns True if all characters are decimals. isdigit()

+Returns True if all characters are digits. isidentifier()

+Returns True if the string is a valid Python identifier. islower()

+Returns True if all characters are lowercase. isnumeric()

+Returns True if all characters are numeric. isprintable()

+Returns True if all characters are printable. isspace()

+Returns True if all characters are whitespace. istitle()

+Returns True if the string is title-cased. isupper()

+Returns True if all characters are uppercase.

+ljust(width[, fillchar])

+Left-justifies the string within the specified width.

+lstrip([chars])

+Removes leading characters (default is whitespace). maketrans(x[, y[, z]])

+Returns a translation table for use with translate(). partition(sep)

+Splits the string into three parts: before, separator, and after.

+rfind(sub[, start[, end]])

+Returns the highest index where the substring is found, or -1 if not found. rindex(sub[, start[, end]])

+Returns the highest index where the substring is found.
+Raises ValueError if not found. rjust(width[, fillchar])

+Right-justifies the string within the specified width. rpartition(sep)

+Splits the string into three parts: before, separator, and after, starting from the end. rsplit(sep=None, maxsplit=-1)

+Splits the string from the right into a list. rstrip([chars])

+Removes trailing characters (default is whitespace).

+splitlines([keepends])

+Splits the string at line breaks. startswith(prefix[, start[, end]])

+Returns True if the string starts with the specified prefix.

+swapcase()

+Swaps the case of all characters.

+translate(table)

+Applies a translation table to the string.

+zfill(width)

+Pads the string with zeros on the left to make it the specified width.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------